zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The method can be briefly outlined as follows:

-1. We describe the shape, the size, and the composition of an individual particle.
+1. We describe the position, orientation, shape, size, and composition of an individual particle.
 2. We describe radiation incident on the particle using Maxwell's electromagnetic wave theory.
 3. The incident wave interacts with the particle, producing a scattered wave.
 4. Given the description of the incident and the scattered waves, we find the scattering and extinction efficiencies of the particle.